Register Now !!

 • ECU detects inefficiency

-👉 P0420 – Catalyst System Efficiency Below Threshold
+👉 Common error: P0420 – Catalyst System Efficiency Below Threshold

-To avoid errors after DeCAT, you must disable the rear O2 sensor via software.
+To avoid errors after DeCAT, rear O2 sensor must be disabled via software.

 Methods: